Questions you should ask yourself before making a career switch

 3. Am I having a problem with my company or the industry?

+If you are interested in leaving your current industry, give a great deal of thought to what type of industry you might thrive in.
 All careers have their ups and downs.
 Will you experience similar problems on this new career path?
-Think about the potential negatives of your new career and compare them to your current one.
+Think about the potential negatives of switching industries and compare them to your current one.

 4. Do I have enough money saved?

-There may be downtime within jobs, and you may suffer a drop in pay if you are less qualified for your new position.
+There may be downtime between jobs, and you may suffer a drop in pay if you are less qualified for your new position.
 Consider that you'll be losing all the seniority that you had acquired at your old company.
-It's important that you're happy at work, but it's equally important that you're happy at home, which is dependent on having the means to live a comfortable life.
+It's important that you're happy at work, but it's equally important that you're happy at home, which is largely dependent upon having the means to live a comfortable life.

 5. Is this really what I want?